statonlab/RNA_workshop/README.md

 Welcome to the 2023 RNA-Seq Workshop!
 This workshop is being offered to all UTK students, staff, and faculty as an intensive, one-week dive into designing and analyzing RNA-Seq data.

+The workshop cost is $200 per attendee, and sign up ends August 7th.

 Interested?
 Contact rkuster@utk.edu.

 *This workshop is contingent on enrollment, so please don't hesitate to request a spot!*